 I assumed that The Lego Movie (DVD/Download) would be one long cutesy toy movie, catering to 5-year old boys.
 Not so.
 It caters to adults as well, through hilarious cultural commentary (honestly, Where are my Pants? sounds about on par with most of the sitcoms on tv these days), and wonderful references to the Legos that older viewers grew up with.
 When my husband saw that Benny the Lego Spaceman had a broken strap on his helmet, just like the one he had as a child, his face lit up.
 The filmmakers get it!
 That attention to detail is certainly what got me hooked, both in the visual style and with the script.
 This film doesn’t play down to its audience like so many children’s movies do.
 Adding in a roster of big movie stars (Liam Neeson, Morgan Freeman, Will Ferrell, etc.) lends the film some caché, and I admit I certainly had fun trying to match the voice to an actor I was familiar with.

 After deciding that I had to write about this movie on Cinema Sips, I knew I needed to think of a great cocktail to accompany it.
 Like a Master Builder, I decided to stop looking for instructions and come up with something wildly imaginative.
 Also, it had to be fun and youthful.
 A lightbulb went off over my head when I remembered the one Lego item I have actually used in my life- a Lego brick ice cube tray.
-If you grew up in the 90’s like I did, you may remember the Bill Cosby Jell-O commercials.
-I loved the Jell-O Jiggler commercials, and as an adult, I’ve combined the fun novelty of a jiggler with the boozy finish of a Jell-O shot.
+If you grew up in the 90’s like I did, you may remember the Jell-O Jiggler commercials.
+As an adult, I’ve combined the fun novelty of a jiggler with the boozy finish of a Jell-O shot.
 This is a great way to use wacky ice cube trays that have been lingering in your cupboards, and of course Lego makes their own variety, found here.
 When watching The Lego Movie, I suggest making a tray of Block Shots.

 1 packet Jell-O, any flavor